cauchatbot/docs/README.md

 # cauchatbot
-Chat Bot for Korean steamer especially twitch and youtube
+Chat Bot for Korean - DOCS ONLY REPO